October 2, 2016

 Avoiding the 6 F’s may not only impact your all around emotional and mental wellness, but cleaning out your pantry and focusing on healthy eating may have positive powerful impacts on your other symptoms as well.

-- Many processed foods such as frosting, cereals, pizza crust, baked goods, candies, gums, most commercial pickles, some multivitamins, cough syrups and chips.
+- Found in: many processed foods such as frosting, cereals, pizza crust, baked goods, candies, gums, most commercial pickles, some multivitamins, cough syrups and chips.

-- Disrupts nervous system function.
+- Impact: disrupts nervous system function.
 Contributes to mood swings and phobias.
 Causes difficulty concentrating.

-- Read labels carefully!
+- Solution: read labels carefully!
 If it has any of the above dyes listed or any other ingredients you cannot identify—don’t buy it.
 Instead, buy organic products or fresh foods.

 - Two of the top food sensitivities I see in clinical practice are gluten and dairy, however you should talk with your naturopathic doctor about what kinds of foods are best for you.